Overview

 If interested in joining us, please preregister at goodman75th@gmail.com

-Map, handouts and registration form coming soon.
+Map and handout available.
 We hope to engage with some of the resident homeowners to learn why the Goodman homes are important to them.

 · House Tours